-Editor’s Note: This article first appeared in the May 2016 edition of TTAC’s Heroes Against Cancer member newsletter, and was co-written with Dr. Subrata Chakravarty.
+Editor’s Note: This article first appeared in the May 2016 edition of TTAC’s Insiders member newsletter, and was co-written with Dr. Subrata Chakravarty.

 Sono-Photo Dynamic Therapy (SPDT) is a safe, effective, and proven therapy for treating cancer using sound and light.
 It is a combination of two individual therapies: Photo Dynamic Therapy (PDT) and Sono Dynamic Therapy (SDT).